pulumi/pulumi-hugo/themes/default/content/blog/community-aws-iam-package/index.md

 ### EKS Assumable Role

-The example code below shows how you can create an EKS Assumable Role.
+The example code below shows how you can create an EKS Assumable Role, which will create an IAM Role that can be assumed by multiple EKS Service Accounts.

 {{% chooser language "typescript,python,go,csharp,yaml" / %}}